-This page is an explaination of the way our art is used for both panels AND products for sale.
+This page is a little introduction of the way our art is used for both panels AND products for sale.

 Several examples will help explain how this works.